 Forrest returned to Tennessee after the Civil War and entered private business.
 In the years following the conflict he would work as a lumber merchant, planter and president of the Selma, Marion and Memphis Railroad.

-In the late 1860s Forrest began an association with the newly formed Ku Klux Klan, a secret society that terrorized blacks and opposed Reconstruction efforts.
+In the late 1860s Forrest began an association with the newly formed Ku Klux Klan, a secret society that terrorized Black Americans and opposed Reconstruction efforts.
 Forrest is believed to have served as the Klan’s first grand wizard upon its formation in 1866, though he would later deny any association with the group when called before the Joint Congressional Committee in 1871.
 Forrest’s financial situation later became desperate following the failure of his railroad business in 1874.
 Forced to sell off many of his assets, he spent his later years overseeing a prison labor camp near Memphis.
 He died in 1877 at the age of 56.